 Why Hire a Social Security Disability Lawyer in Arkansas?

 Your chances of having your claim approved significantly increase.
 Statistics show that Social Security is more likely to approve a person who is represented by legal counsel.
-Between 2001 and 2010 an astounding 53 percent of social security disability claims were initially denied according to the Social Security Administration.
-Furthermore, the percentage of applications who were awarded benefits at the initial claims level hovered around a 28 percent average.
+According to the SSA, the average approval rate for disability claims is approximately 36%.
 However, an attorney who has experience working with the Social Security system can help you avoid some of these statistics.
-In 2010, 31 percent of all Social Security Disability applications were rejected for technical reasons.
+Approximately 45% percent of all Social Security Disability applications are rejected for technical reasons.
 In these cases, the rejections were not based on whether or not the applicant was disabled or not, but rather because the applicant failed to fill a form out properly or because of another technical reason.
-In a report released in September 2012, the Social Security Advisory Board said the help of a third-party representative has “the potential to greatly expedite the disability determination process while ensuring that the claimant receives the most informed determination possible at the initial claims stage.”
+Our Bentonville Social Security Disability lawyers could increase your chances of approval by providing the following benefits.

 - SSA-3441, Disability Report-Appeal

 - SSA-827, Authorization to Disclose Information

 All of these forms and deadlines can be troublesome for someone who is disabled, sick, or injured.
 An experienced Social Security Disability Attorney is intimately familiar with the system and can help you file an appeal or an initial claim much faster.

 Save Time and Effort